-Our tour guide Dave also had stories about other musicians from the 60’s as well, including one about a performance John Lennon and Yoko Ono gave at the The Toronto Rock & Roll Festival that was held in 1969.
+Our tour guide Dave had stories about other musicians from the ’60s as well.
+One was of a performance that John Lennon and Yoko Ono gave in 1969 at The Toronto Rock & Roll Festival.
 It’s said that it was this festival that gave John Lennon the confidence that he could make it as a solo artist.
-Basically you can blame Toronto for breaking up The Beatles (just kidding, kinda).
+You can blame Toronto for breaking up The Beatles (I kid…kind of).

-Today Yorkville is one of the richest neighbourhoods not only in Toronto, but in all of North America.
-It has the third most expensive retail space in all of North America, and instead of seeing places like The Riverboat Coffeehouse, where emerging musicians would perform.
-Nowadays you’re much more likely to see designer stores and high-end hotels.
-It was fascinating not only to hear about all the musicians who played in Yorkville in the 1960’s, but to also hear about how Yorkville changed from being equivalent of Canada’s version of Haight-Ashbury to its Rodeo Drive.
+Today Yorkville is one of the wealthiest neighbourhoods in North America.
+It has the third most expensive retail space in North America.
+You won’t see places like The Riverboat Coffeehouse, where emerging musicians would perform.
+Nowadays you’re much more likely to see designer stores and high-end hotels here.
+It was fascinating to hear about the musicians who played here in the 1960s.
+It was interesting that Yorkville went from Toronto’s Haight-Ashbury to its Rodeo Drive.
 If you are coming to Toronto, you should check out the Yorkville neighbourhood.
 It might not be like it was in the 1960s, but it’s still great to wander around.